ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;

-## Peoples•Foundation road·map
+## Peoples·Foundation road·map
-Peoples•Foundation aims to be a beacon of humanism in society, technology, and consumer rights
+Peoples·Foundation aims to be a beacon of humanism in society, technology, and consumer rights
 · its mission is to enrich, protect, and secure the digital·lives of every individual through technological advancements that seek to facilitate the digital·happiness of individuals, groups, communities, and societies
-· to execute its mission Peoples•Foundation will operate as a nonprofit organization with humanity’s improvement through technology as its main goal
+· to execute its mission Peoples·Foundation will operate as a nonprofit organization with humanity’s improvement through technology as its main goal
 · other goals include the development of technologies, policies, and behaviors that prevent the abuse and murder of women and children from dangerous individuals
 · in addition, enhancing the lives of people through education about the value of social and environmental awareness, the benefits of honest and truthful communication, and the worth of personal·information will always be part of the foundation’s daily activities
 · to ensure its successful build-up and ongoing survival, there are short·term objectives and long·term goals that guide the development of its foundations